 - a.
-Finance Department Director - b.
+Finance Department Director

+- b.
 Public Services Department Director

+- c.
+Community and Economic Development Director

 In order to ensure the capacity of these positions to assume the role of Interim Manager, the Manager will coach these staff members and expose them to organizational issues beyond their immediate areas of responsibility to ensure they are ready to fulfill this role.